binitworld/SAP-Project/README.md

 # SAP FI Data Analysis (with Python)

 ## Overview
-This repository contains the code for my capstone project in the SAP-FI-Data-101 course designed data professionals working in finance/accounting field.
+This repository contains the code for my capstone project in the SAP course designed data professionals working in finance/accounting field.
 The project focuses on exploring and analyzing data from the BSEG and BKPF tables in SAP FI using Python as well as some financial and statistical analysis.